 - Customer Support – an assessment of the customer support options on offer.

-- Features – analysis of both the quantity and quality of features provided by the software.
+- Functionality – analysis of both the quantity and quality of features provided by the software.

-Because “features” is such a broad category, we broke this down further into four sub-categories within which all Work OS features fall into.
+Because “functionality” is such a broad category, we broke this down further into four sub-categories into which all Work OS features fall.
 These include:

 - Task Management – assessment of the performance of a provider's task management features (e.g. Kanban boards).